Chinook

 About the Chinook

-Standing 22 to 26 inches tall and weighing 50 to 90 pounds, the Chinook is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 22 to 26 inches tall and weighing 50 to 90 pounds, the Chinook is a large-sized dog.
+The official state dog of New Hampshire and one of the rarest AKC breeds, having been rescued from the brink of extinction multiple times.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview